 The Yonne department is best known for its medieval architecture, and also has several very attractive towns and villages to explore.

-See Yonne travel guide for more highlights and places of interest
+See the Yonne travel guide for more highlights and places of interest

 Nievre - south-west Burgundy

-See Nievre travel guide for more highlights and places of interest
+See the Nievre travel guide for more highlights and places of interest

 Saone-et-Loire - south-east Burgundy